-British authorities said they had dealt with six different incidents on Friday, involving 102 migrants — another single-day record.
+UK officials said they dealt with six different incidents on Friday, involving 102 migrants — the second single-day record in as many days.

-The vast majority — 93 — were intercepted by Border force vessels in British waters.
+The vast majority, 93, were intercepted by UK Border agency vessels in British waters.
 The remaining nine were detained by Kent Police at Sandgate Beach, in Folkstone, in southeastern England.

 Meanwhile, the French authorities have detained "around 30 people" in "multiple small boats incidents", the Home Office added.

 Of these, 11 were rescued in the early hours of Friday morning after they issued a distress call, the French maritime prefecture had said in a statement.

 These incidents come after 90 migrants were intercepted in British waters on Thursday.

 Around 2,758 migrants attempted to cross the English Channel by boat in 2019, according to figures from the French maritime authorities.